pawamoy/git-changelog/docs/usage.md

 The basic convention, as the name implies, is very simple.
-If a commit message summary (the first line of the message) with a particular word/prefix (case-insensitive), it is added to the corresponding section:
+If a commit message summary (the first line of the message) starts with a particular word/prefix (case-insensitive), it is added to the corresponding section:

 Type     | Section